argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 Text classification
 ~~~~~~~~~~
 This type of record deals with predicting in which categories a text fits.
-This records usually deals with  multilabel text classification, sentiment analysis, semantic similarity, stance detection, and much more.
+These records are usually related to multilabel text classification, sentiment analysis, semantic similarity, stance detection, and much more.

-In this case, these records can be **single** or **multilabel**— this means, that there are records with different number of labels, where one or more can be selected.
+In this case, these records can be **single** or **multilabel**— in other words, there are records with different number of labels, where one or more can be selected.

 Token classification
 ~~~~~~~~~~
-This type of record is intended to divide the input text into words, or syllables, and assign certain values to them.
+This type of record is intended to divide the input text into words or syllables, and assign certain values to them.
 It is specially useful for NER tasks, POS tagging or any task more focused on Lingustics.

 Text2Text
 ~~~~~~~~~~
-The expression Text2Text encompasses text generation tasks where the model receives and outputs a sequence of tokens.
+The concept Text2Text encompasses text generation tasks where the model receives and outputs a sequence of tokens.
 Examples of such tasks are machine translation, text summarization, paraphrase generation, etc.

 These three types of cards are composed by the same components described below, although their modes differ.
 These are the links for reading about the `Annotation Mode <annotate_records.rst>`_\ and about the `Exploration Mode <explore_records.rst>`_\.